remifreiwald/RayPong/README.md

 # RayPong
 A simple Pong clone made with Raylib (www.raylib.com) in Visual Studio

-Left player moves with W or S
+Left player moves with W and S

-Right player moves with arrow keys
+Right player moves with UP and DOWN on the arrow keys